If you don’t use DigitalOcean, you can still automate provisioning in another deployment environment.

 Get help with the SCIM bridge, like if you lose your bearer token or session file, or if you use two-factor authentication.

 For more information about the SCIM bridge, contact your 1Password Business representative.
-To get help and share feedback, join the discussion in the 1Password Support forum.
+To get help and share feedback, join the discussion with the 1Password Support Community.